 Remote path mappings and click on the plus sign in the bottom right corner.

 A screen will popup with the following options:

 Host=> This is the hostname or IP you set in your download client settings.

 Remote Path=> The download path that you've set in your download client.

 Local Path=> The path Radarr needs to access the same path.

 To find what you need to put in your host

-There you open up the download client for this example I will be using SABnzbd
+Open up the download client.
+For this example I will be using SABnzbd.

 This is what you put in your Host in Remote Path Mapping.

 container name or a